plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 seals that exact source's SHA-256 into the verdict.
 Verification fails if either the sealed copy or the currently executing comparator differs, so an old verdict cannot silently acquire new comparison semantics.
+The `direct-baseline` harness samples development-provider absence throughout the run.
+This does not establish the absence of unrelated Network Extensions.
-The `direct-baseline` role is an operator assertion: the local integrity bundle can prove what the harness measured and when, but cannot independently prove that the Network Extension was disabled.
-Release evidence should retain the profile-disable/enable audit record alongside both bundles.
+Record other active providers and retain the profile-disable/enable audit record alongside both bundles.

 A final device/release claim requires at least three interleaved adjacent pairs, ordered `direct-1, proxy-1, direct-2, proxy-2, direct-3, proxy-3`, against the